 Students enroll in either German 157 or German 207, either of which ccan count toward a humanities cluster in German, or toward the Major or the Minor in German.
 Students receive 6 credits.

 One year of college German or equivalent, or the permission of the Program Director.

 Students will have the benefit of a family homestay experience while in Berlin.
 Students will have private rooms in the home, but will be incorporated into daily family life.
 Families will provide students with one meal per day.
 Homestays give students a sense of the "everyday" German experience, and allow students to experience the diverse urban, social and cultural environments of Berlin firsthand, "from the inside."

 The group will tour Berlin and the surrounding areas by land and by boat.
 Students will discover the famous film studios in Babelsberg, visit Wannsee and the palace of Sanssouci, attend plays and concerts, and visit museums.
 Students also take one longer, overnight trip, and one day-long excursion in the surrounding area of Brandenburg.
 Past trips have included visits to Weimar to see Goethe's house and Schiller's house, as well as the nearby concentration camp Buchenwald.
 Students will also have one weekend free to travel at their leisure.

 The Modern Languages and Cultures' Mildred R. Burton Fund helps defray costs for UR undergraduates studying language abroad in the summer.
 All students will be considered for aid through the Burton Fund unless they request otherwise on their application.

-The program fee is $4,000.
-Please consult the departmental website for the exact fee, which includes tuition (6 UR credits), family homestay with two meals per day, transportation in Berlin and the surrounding areas, all excursions, cell-phone rental, and most cultural events.
+The program fee is approximately $4,500.
+Please consult the Program Director for the exact fee, which includes tuition (6 UR credits), family homestay with two meals per day, transportation in Berlin and the surrounding areas, all excursions, cell-phone rental, and most cultural events.
 The UR Program Director or the Studienforum Coordinator will meet students at the airport or train station in Berlin upon arrival and accompany them to the homes of their host families.